YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Introduction

 \paragraph{YAGO~4.} The YAGO KB has been in existence since 2008~\cite{yago,yago2,yago2s,yago3}.
 Its fourth version~\cite{yago4} was designed to address the shortcomings of Wikidata: It combines the data about instances from Wikidata with the taxonomy and properties from Schema.org -- an ontology developed by a W3C Community Group\footnote{\url{https://www.w3.org/community/schemaorg/}}.
 Filtering and constraint enforcement made YAGO~4 a KB that allows for automated reasoning.
 However, this merger came at the expense of abandoning nearly the entire class taxonomy of Wikidata.
-That is a pity because classes can express facts that are very hard to model correctly by RDF properties~\cite{nonnamed} like something is a ``train ferry route'', a ``financial regulatory agency'', or a ``de facto consulate''.
+That is a disadvantage because classes can express facts that are very hard to model correctly by RDF properties~\cite{nonnamed} -- like saying that something is a ``train ferry route'', a ``financial regulatory agency'', or a ``de facto consulate''.
 As a consequence, one of the major criticisms that users advanced was that the class hierarchy of YAGO~4 was too sparse.

 \paragraph{Contributions.} In this paper, we show how this shortcoming of YAGO~4 can be resolved, while still maintaining the logical consistency and semantic coherence of YAGO.
 We carefully incorporate selected parts of the Wikidata taxonomy into the taxonomy of Schema.org.
 This leads to considerable challenges.
 Numerous organically grown branches of the Wikidata taxonomy have to be disentangled.
-Furthermore, many classes in Wikidata are both instances and classes (a \emph{Doctor of Philosophy} (Q752297), e.g., is both an instance of a \emph{postgraduate degree} (Q23015928) and a subclass of \emph{doctorate} (Q849697)).
-The transformation also posed engineering challenges: Wikidata comprises more than 120 GB even compressed, which have to be parsed and processed.
+Furthermore, many classes in Wikidata are both instances and classes and pose a challenge for modeling.
+The transformation also poses engineering challenges: Wikidata comprises more than 120 GB, even compressed, which must be parsed and processed.
 We will describe how we surmounted these challenges, and what open problems still remain.
-The resulting resource, which we call YAGO 4.5, contains 109M facts and is logically consistent.
+The resulting resource, which we call YAGO~4.5, contains 132M facts and is logically consistent.